ibm-cloud-docs/schematics/getting-started.md

      </tr>
       <tr>
        <td><code>resource.ibm_is_security_group_rule.direction</code></td>
        <td>Specify if the security group rule is applied to incoming or outgoing network traffic.
-Choose <strong>ingress</strong> to specify a rule for incoming network traffice, and <strong>egress</strong> to specify a rule for outgoing network traffic. </td>
+Choose <strong>ingress</strong> to specify a rule for incoming network traffic, and <strong>egress</strong> to specify a rule for outgoing network traffic. </td>
      </tr>
      <tr>
        <td><code>resource.ibm_is_security_group_rule.remote</code></td>